dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/cloud-seats-and-users.md

 ## Overview

 In dbt Cloud, _seats_ are used to allocate users to your account.
-There are two different types of seat licenses in dbt Cloud: _Developer_ and _Read Only_ .
+There are two different types of seat licenses in dbt Cloud: _Developer_ and _Read Only_.

-The type of license a user is assigned to controls which capabilities of dbt Cloud the user is permitted to access at the highest level.
-Developers can be granted access to the Deployment and [Development](the-dbt-ide) functionality in dbt Cloud, whereas Read Only users are not.
+The type of license a user is assigned controls which capabilities of dbt Cloud the user is permitted to access.
+Users with a Developer license can be granted access to the Deployment and [Development](the-dbt-ide) functionality in dbt Cloud, whereas users with Read Only licenses are intended to view the [artifacts](using-dbt-cloud/artifacts.md) created in a dbt Cloud account.

 | Functionality | Developer User | Read Only Users |
 | ------------- | -------------- | --------------- |